TheCryodex/DSPython/README.md

 # DSPython
-This repo contains Python 3 implementation of various Data Structures
+This repo contains Python3 implementation of various Data Structures